persist-lab02/persist-lab02.github.io/_pages/about.md

 ---

 <p align="justify">
-We are a dynamic research group at the [Department of Computer Science at Dartmouth College](https://web.cs.dartmouth.edu/).
+We are a dynamic research group at the <a href="https://web.cs.dartmouth.edu/">Department of Computer Science</a> at Dartmouth College.
 Our aim is to explore and develop novel information extraction and fusion techniques using applied machine learning with applications in smart health, personalized assistant, and intelligent environment
 </p>

 ## <font color="#00cc66"> News and Announcements </font>